nadyka/Web-scraping-jobs/README.md

 - bs4 (BeautifulSoup)
 - flask
 - sqlalchemy
-# Make sure to install Flask-Migrate
+# Make sure to install Flask-Migrate (this is required to run Flask in 2024)
 - Flask-Migrate
+- [for the future the PyTorch package can be used for machine learing to help improve analysis or other aspects of this program.]
 ```

 ## Project composition 📂